yodrew/darkroomretreat/manuscript/hygiene.md

 - **Economy**: An organism under favorable conditions stores excess vital energy and materials above the current expenditures as a "reserve fund" to be employed in time of special need. (_Special Economy_)
 - **Compensation**: When activity has expended the substance and energy of the body, rest is induced in order to replenish them.
-- **Development**: The development of an organism is directly proportional to the amount of vital forces and nutritive materials which are available to it, and limited by the factor in shortest supply. (integrates the _the Minimum_)
+- **Development**: The development of an organism is directly proportional to the amount of vital forces and nutritive materials which are available to it, and limited by the factor in shortest supply. (integrates the law of _the Minimum_)

 #### energy {#energy}